wdi-sf-jan-2014/notes/README.md

-request-specs-with-rspec
+todo-with-rspec
 ========================

-This repo contains a rails app with request specs and controller specs that need to pass.
-Do it.
+This repo contains a rails todo app with specs.
+Get 'em to pass by writing the functionality.